 I’m not going to claim to be an expert on credit scores.
 The Points Guy has a great article on creating/improving your credit, and there are tons of other resources out there.
 Google is your friend!

 So why does this really matter?
-Because when your credit is in good standing, you’ve paved the way to what people in the points game call “credit card churning.”
-Basically, it’s signing up for multiple credit cards at a time (usually 2-5) several times a year, but spaced out intelligently so that your credit score remains as high as possible, and for the sole purpose of earning lots and lots of points.
+Because when your credit is in good standing, you may be able to sign up for multiple credit cards at a time (usually 2-5) several times a year.
+You can space them out intelligently so that your credit score remains as high as possible, and for the sole purpose of earning lots and lots of points.

 The magic number here is 3 months.
 After you apply for 3-5 credit cards in a single day, you should wait 3 months before applying again.
 There are multiple reasons for this.
 To start, I’ll quote The Points Guy who said it’s a good idea to do all applications in a single day “since credit inquiries are only reported once a day, which means none of the companies would know that I was applying cards with the other credit card companies, thus increasing my chance of getting approved with each.”